crate/cratedb-guide/docs/integrate/visualize/grafana.rst

 Now that you've got the data imported to CrateDB Cloud and Grafana connected to it, it's time to visualize that data.
 In Grafana this is done using Dashboards.
-To create a new dashboard click on the *Create your first dashboard* on the Grafana homepage.
+To create a new dashboard, click on the *Create your first dashboard* on the Grafana homepage.
 You will be greeted by a dashboard creation page.